 Include the child tax credit

-A single mom filing as head of household and making less than $75,000 as of publication, can claim a $1,000 child tax credit for each child.
-This amount comes off your tax bill.
-If you owe less than the child tax credit, you’ll receive the balance as a refund.
+For tax years before 2018, a single mom filing as head of household and making less than $75,000 as of publication, can claim a $1,000 child tax credit for each child.
+For tax years after 2017, this amount increases to $2,000 per child and the income threshold before beginning to lose the credit increases to $200,000 for single or head of household filers.
+The credit amount comes off your tax bill.
+If you owe less than the child tax credit, you’ll receive the some or all as a refund.
 To qualify, the child must:

 - Be 16 years old or younger and be your son, daughter, stepchild, foster child, brother, sister, stepbrother, stepsister, grandchild, niece, nephew or a legally adopted child